piedcipher/iWallE/README.md

 # iWallE
-CLI app with PHP that changes wallpaper using Imgur's API from a subreddit.
+CLI app with Bash & PHP that changes wallpaper using Imgur's API from a subreddit.

 ## Dependencies